-78. I have simplified the meanings and uses of the term fetish here for clarity purposes.
+^{78.} I have simplified the meanings and uses of the term fetish here for clarity purposes.
 In his study of the fetish in architecture, Mark Wigley offers a very good genealogy of the term, 'coined at the intersection of discourses rather than within them'.
 For him, the term is critical, as it questions the status of the object and, by extension, of discourse.
 It translates between radically different systems, but does not inhabit them.
-Both Freud and Marx's conception of the fetish would fit this description, the systems being reality and psychic space, cultural systems or systems of production.
+Both Frend and Marx's conception of the fetish would fit this description, the systems being reality and psychic space, cultural systems or systems of production.
 Baudrillard also thought about the fetish (mainly in For a Critique of the Political Economy of the Sign) and his account is summarized and examined by Wigley.
-Mark Wigley, 'Theoretical Slippage: The Architecture of the Fetish', Fetish, The Princeton Architectural Journal, vol. 4, New York: Princeton Architectural Press, pp. 88 129, p.
-88.

-definition, discussing it in relation Freud's term, but relegating this to the background in order to show the enigmatic qualities of objects and how all objects can become objects of seduction and, by extension, fetishes.
+Mark Wigley, 'Theoretical Slippage: The Architecture of the than Sigmund Freud's clinical concept for the following three main reasons: first, it is significantly connected to the third rule of seduction and to Baudrillard's assertion that seduction is something objects do.
+Secondly, Marx's idea is primordial, essential and operates as a principle in commodities and in the capitalist world in which this study is immersed, in a similar way to seduction.
+Thirdly, commodity fetishism is intimately related to the phenomenon of commodification, as process undergone by certain areas of social interaction, including art.
+For now, I will address Marx's definition, discussing it in relation Freud's term, but relegating this to the background in order to show the enigmatic qualities of objects and how all objects can become objects of seduction and, by extension, fetishes.